bigjosh/De-Harak-Clock-Controller/README.md

 This runs the standard clock mode.
 The `nh` script runs it with `nohup` so it will keep running even after the terminal session ends.

 Then go look at the clock.
 You should see most digits looking like a clock, but a few with rainbow patterns.
 These digits did not successfully connect to the network on boot (see [here](https://groups.google.com/forum/#!topic/beagleboard/9mctrG26Mc8%5B176-200%5D) for info).
 To fix these digits, they must be repowered.
 Find a column on the clock that has one or more unconnected digits and then find the circuit breaker that controls that column.
+Run the breaker reset proceedure below.

+# Breaker Reset Proceedure

+1. Switch the breaker off (all the way to the right) until it clicks.
+2. Count to 3-Mississippi.
+You want a full 3 seconds here so don't rush.
+3. Wwitch the breaker back on (to the left) until it clicks.
+If it does not click satisfingly, then see troubleshooting above.
-Switch the breaker off and count to 3-Mississippi and then switch it back on.
-Give the column a minute to boot and usually all of the digits in that panel will successfully connect.
-If not, repeat until all digits are showing the clock pattern.
+4. Give the column a minute to boot
+5. Go out to the clock and check the digits in the reset column(s).
+If any are still showing the rainbow pattern, then repeat starting at step #1 until all digits are showing the clock pattern.

 # Running demos